-Once a wealthy industrialist, Simon Utrecht wanted more power and conducted an experiment similar to what gave the Fantastic Four their powers.
-With a group of his friends, he gained the power of telekinetic repulsion and formed the team U-Foes.
+Once a wealthy industrialist, Simon Utrecht craved more power, conducting an experiment similar to what gave the Fantastic Four their powers.
+With a group of his friends, he gained the ability of telekinetic repulsion and formed the team U-Foes.

 Vector was created by Bill Mantlo and Sal Buscema and first appeared in The Incredible Hulk #254.

 Powers & Abilities